pepaslabs/LearningRxSwift/lesson3.8_doOn/README.md

 "hello"
 ```

 We can write a wrapper function which effectively renames `func doOn` as `func sideEffect` to make this more explicit.
-Here's an example of doing so, with some more terse `Observable` chaining syntax:
+Here's an example of doing so, along with some more terse `Observable` chaining syntax:

 ```swift
 extension ObservableType